Big Oil: History

 By the 1930s, the Seven Sisters dominated oil production in the world.
 The companies owned nearly all rights to the oil in Iran, Iraq, Saudi Arabia, and the Persian Gulf.
-The companies established jointly owned companies (such as the Iraq Petroleum Company) to legally tie their hands together, facilitate cooperation, and prevent cheating on one another).
+The companies established jointly owned companies (such as the Iraq Petroleum Company) to legally tie their hands together, facilitate cooperation, and prevent cheating on one another.
 The companies sought to limit the supply of oil by controlling the speed at which oil fields were developed.
 From the 1920s to 1940s, they had agreements not to produce oil in the Middle East unless it was in coordination with one another.
 After the 1940s, the companies continued to collude.
 The discovery of massive oil fields in Saudi Arabia threatened to scuttle the cartel, as control of the oil fields by two companies could undermine existing supply management schemes.
-However, control of the Saudi oil production ultimately became jointly controlled by four of the seven sisters, thus making it easier to maintain coordination between the Seven Sisters.
+However, the Saudi oil production ultimately became jointly controlled by four of the seven sisters, thus making it easier to maintain coordination between the Seven Sisters.

 According to Jeff Colgan, the Seven Sisters faced two major problems.
 The first revolved around coordinating the activities of the companies so that oil prices would be kept high.
 The second revolved around cooperation with the governments of the territories containing the oil reserves: the companies sought to minimize the taxes and royalties paid to the governments.
 In terms of dealing with host governments, the Seven Sisters benefitted from the willingness of British and American governments to pressure and coerce the host governments.
 The oil companies also slowed down production when taxes and royalties were increased by one host government while ramping up production in other territories with lower taxes and royalties, thus pressuring host governments to keep taxes and royalties low.